jirib/notes/README.md

 - *dead path*
 - *map*
 - *multipath*
-- *multipathd*, ?? a user-space daemon responsible for monitoring paths that have failed and reinstating them should they come back
+- *multipathd*, an user-space daemon responsible for monitoring paths that have failed and reinstating them should they come back